IBM-Bluemix-Docs/containers/container_index.md

 Before you begin, you must have a Trial, Pay-As-You-Go, or Subscription [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/registration/) to create a free cluster.

-**What {{site.data.keyword.Bluemix_notm}} account type should I get?** With Pay-As-You-Go and Subscription accounts, you can provision IBM Cloud infrastructure (SoftLayer) resources for your Kubernetes clusters and create one free cluster or standard clusters.
+**What {{site.data.keyword.Bluemix_notm}} account type should I get?** With Pay-As-You-Go and Subscription accounts, you can provision {[softlayer]} resources for your Kubernetes clusters and create one free cluster or standard clusters.
 With a Trial account, you can create one free cluster but no standard clusters.
 All free clusters are deleted after 21 days.
 To continue with Kubernetes clusters, create another free cluster until your Trial account ends, or upgrade your account to a Pay-As-You-Go or Subscription.
 {:tip}

 To create a free cluster: